glipR/terraform-provider-edstem/README.md

 // This one grabs all lessons from course 12108 go run main.go import_tf course my_course -c 12108
 ```

+(TODO: Make the import script have the (default) option to also fill the tfstate file)

 ## Currently not functional components